spapadopoulos/AirbnBoost/README.md

 ## Tutorial

-Here is a step-by-step navigation at AirbnBoost.
+Here is a step-by-step navigation at AirbnBoost's UI.

 ![](app/templates/airbnBoost_gif.gif)